defano/wyldcard/README.md

 Want to impress your friends?
 HyperTalk lets you to modify a chunk-of-a-chunk of text within a container.
 For example:

 ```
-put x into the second character of the third word of the fourth line of field id 1
+put "x" into the second character of the third word of the fourth line of field id 1
-put the first char of the second word of x into the middle item of the last line of y
+put the first char of the second word of myContainer into the middle item of the last line of y
 ```

 ## Arithmetic and Logical Expressions